demetrio1234/tour-of-heroes/TOUR_OF_HEROES.md

     6. The component's ngOnInit lifecycle hook calls the HeroService method, not the constructor.
     7. created a MessageService for loosely coupled communication between classes.
     8. The HeroService injected into a component is created with another injected service, MessageService

+## Part 5

+    Requirements:

+        1. Add a Dashboard view
+        2. Add the ability to navigate between the Heroes and Dashboard views
+        3. When users click a hero name in either view, navigate to a detail view of the selected hero
+        4. When users click a deep link in an email, open the detail view for a particular hero

+    Implementations for standalone version of the app:

+        1. ng generate module app-routing --flat
+        2. remove the generated file
+        3. in the app.routes.ts:

+            ``` app.routes.ts

+                import { Routes } from '@angular/routes'
+                import { YourComponent } from

+                export const routes: Routes = [ { path: 'heroes', component: HeroesComponent } ];
+            ```
+        4. in the app.config.ts:

+            ```app.config.ts

+                import { provideRouter }
+                import { routes }

+                export const appConfig: ApplicationConfig = { providers : { provideRouted(routes) }
+                }
+            ```
+        5. in main.ts

+            ```main.ts

+                import { appConfig }
+                import { AppComponent }

+                bootstrapApplication(AppComponent, appConfig).catch((err) => console.log(err));

+            ```